opmorgan/recipes-site/README.md

 1. In a development environment, push changes to the dev branch.
 1. To push frontend changes from a development environment, run ```npm run build`` and then push the automatically generated changes to dev.
 1. Pull changes from the dev branch on the production server.
+1. Enter python virtual environment: ```source env/bin/activate```.
 1. Run the production server: ```python3 manage.py runserver --settings base.settings.production```.
 1. Collect static files (so that nginx will manage them): ```python3 manage.py collectstatic --settings base.settings.production```.
+1. If models have changed, make migrations (see "To make model changes and migrations").
 1. If everything looks good, checkout the main branch on the production server and ```git merge dev```.